Note: For a full list of publications, please see the CV page.

 Objects and Capital in the Transatlantic Imagination (edited collection)

-The edited collection is called Cultural Economies of the Atlantic World: Objects and Capital in the Transatlantic Imagination, edited by Victoria Barnett-Woods, to be published by Routledge at the end of April.
+The edited collection is called Cultural Economies of the Atlantic World: Objects and Capital in the Transatlantic Imagination, edited by Victoria Barnett-Woods, published by Routledge on 30 April 2020.
 My chapter is titled “Conveyance and Commodity: The Ordinary Merchant Ship in the British Atlantic, 1600—1800.”

 “Cultural Economies explores the dynamic intersection of material culture and transatlantic formations of “capital” in the long-eighteenth century.
 It brings together two cutting-edge fields of inquiry—Material Studies and Atlantic Studies—into a generative collection of essays that investigate nuanced ways that capital, material culture, and differing transatlantic ideologies intersected.
 It is an ambitious and provocative work and provides new interpretive critiques and methodological approaches to understanding both the material and the abstract relationships between humans and objects, including the objectification of humans, into the larger current conversation about capitalism and inevitably, power, in the Atlantic world.
 Chronologically bracketed by events in the long-eighteenth century circumatlantic, this collection’s essays employ material case studies from littoral African states, to abolitionist North America, to Caribbean slavery, to medicinal practice in South America, providing both broad coverage and nuanced interpretation.
 Holistically, Cultural Economies demonstrates that the eighteenth-century Atlantic world of capital and materiality was intimately connected to both large and small networks that inform the hemispheric and transatlantic geopolitics of capital and nation of the present day.”

 The publisher’s page for the volume, including Table of Contents, may be accessed here.
 (Link will open in a new window.)

 A Boston Schooner in the Royal Navy: